Co-Evolve/brt/biorobot/brittle_star/README.md

 All brittle star environments support visualising segment contacts (i.e., coloring a segment's capsule red upon contact) via the `color_contacts` argument of the environment configuration.
+Furthermore, all brittle star environment configurations accept an additional argument `random_initial_rotation`.
+This randomly rotates the brittle star around its z-axis upon environment resets.

 ![](https://github.com/Co-Evolve/brt/blob/main/biorobot/brittle_star/assets/brittle_star_environments.png?raw=true)
 From left to right: the undirected locomotion, the targeted locomotion (target is the red sphere), and the light